PN-Tester/DMAReaper/README.md

 3. Power on the target computer
 4. Quickly power on the board to ensure proper initialization
 5. Enter UEFI on the target computer
-6. You may need to repeat steps 3-5 several times before you get a valid connection.
-Timing is key
+6. You may need to repeat steps 3-5 several times before you get a valid PCIe Link.
+Timing is key.

 # Explanation